choczhang/ConCare/README.md

 ## Update

 To make it easier for you to use our code as well as the data, we have uploaded the trained model as well.
-Also to solve your confusion about the demographic (static baseline) information, we have uploaded the demographic (static baseline) information files to the Google Drive.
+We also upload the demographic (static baseline) information files to the Google Drive.
 You can download it from this link directly. https://drive.google.com/file/d/1TXn4UdtQCzfd7TdDJAo_6_IcnO2LUa1a/view?usp=sharing

 ## Run ConCare